 But with that killer peanut sauce of theirs, CHK is as close as this town comes to organic trucker food with fresh veggies.
 The neighborhood eats there.
 Cops eat there.
 Bring the kids; the floor is concrete.

 So: the Buddha in a Hawaiian shirt wearing sunglasses, on a surf board, holding a skillet in one hand and chop sticks in the other?
 This is probably the most “Santa Cruz” t-shirt I’ve ever seen, and you can make of that what you will.

 If I traveled the galaxy, I doubt that I’d ever find a planet where an 8-ball sun casts rays of black light on the rolling surf.
 But if you’re into pool, you may already live there.

-Fast Eddy’s is a large pool hall about two blocks from Pleasure Point, a neighborhood with plenty of noteworthy surf breaks.
+Fast Eddy’s is a large pool hall about two blocks from Pleasure Point, home to famous surf breaks.
 Some of those surfers must certainly like a game of pool and a pint of beer from time to time.

 I personally have never seen a Volvo wagon with a surfboard tied to the top; not at the beach, not anywhere else.
 And certainly not a well-restored old-school Model 120 series Volvo from the ’60s.
+I mean, it’s not even a woody.
 But Specialized fixes a lot of Volvos, and that’s the point.

 Dunlap’s Donuts does have a connection to the surf, in that it feeds a lot of surfers.
 Drive down Portola through Pleasure Point on a weekend morning and you might find 40 or 50 surfers hanging out in the parking lot (I have) after several hours in the cold, cold water and a couple of thousand calories burned.
 Dunlap’s, home of oversized, deep-fried pastries, gives them what they want.